Quick Answer

 Choose based on capability fit first: document linkage, scenario modeling, permissions, reporting, and compliance workflow support.
 Tools like Carta, Pulley, or Eqvista are examples to evaluate, not automatic choices.

-Set your migration trigger now, even if it includes a placeholder such as [Add current stakeholder threshold after verification].
+Set your migration trigger now, and mark any unverified stakeholder threshold as pending until counsel, finance, or provider records confirm it.
 A defined trigger prevents last-minute, emotion-driven switches.

 Stay on a spreadsheet if one owner can keep it current, every row maps to executed records, and your next event is operationally simple.
 Migrate now if the next event requires scenario-heavy modeling, repeated multi-stakeholder access, or document-heavy proof.
 For diligence prep, see How to Create a 'Data Room' for a Due Diligence Process.